Apheiro/rock_paper_scissors/README.md

+# Rock Paper Scissors ( ͡• ͜ʖ ͡• )

-This is my first JavaScript proyect, and I'm going to do the classic rock-paper-scissors game.
+This is my first JS proyect.

+Acquired knowledge:</br>
+● Use of addEventListeners.</br>
+● Make animations in CSS.</br>
+● Use of different methods.</br>
+● What 'this' means in different contexts.</br>